 Count Gleichen (Prince Victor of Hohenlohe-Langenburg) (1833 – 1891)

-Count Gleichen was the half-nephew of Queen Victoria.
-Born at Langenburg in Württemberg, he ran away from boarding school at the age of fourteen, which led Queen Victoria to offer him a place in the British Navy.
+The creator of this statue, Count Gleichen, was the half-nephew of Queen Victoria.
+Born at Langenburg in Württemberg, Germany, he ran away from boarding school at the age of fourteen, which led Queen Victoria to offer him a place in the British Navy.
 He quickly rose through the ranks, but was forced to retire on half-pay in 1866 due to poor health.

 After the failure of the bank which contained his savings, he turned to sculpture as a serious pursuit.
 Queen Victoria granted him a suite of rooms at St James’ Palace to use as his studio and he trained for three years under William Theed, one of her favourite sculptors.
-Despite initial hostility from other sculptors, due to his privileged position as a member of the Royal Family, he soon proved himself as a talented artist.
-He was well-regarded for his portrait busts, and he sculpted numerous famous figures including Garibaldi, Benjamin Disraeli, and Mary Seacole (the Jamaican nurse who met Count Gleichen during the Crimean War).
+Despite initial hostility from other sculptors due to his privileged position as a member of the Royal Family, he soon proved he was a talented artist.
+He was well-regarded for his portrait busts, and he sculpted numerous famous figures including Garibaldi, Benjamin Disraeli, and Mary Seacole – a Jamaican nurse who met Count Gleichen during the Crimean War.

-Thomas Holloway’s brother-in-law, George Martin-Holloway, commissioned this statue along with the statue of Thomas and Jane Holloway which is situated in the South Quad.
-It was unveiled by Princess Christian (Queen Victoria’s third daughter) in a ceremony in December 1887.
-Contemporary critics praised the sculpture for being “a faithful portrait and a charming work of art.”
+Thomas Holloway’s brother-in-law, George Martin-Holloway, commissioned this statue along with the statue of Thomas and Jane Holloway (situated in the South Quad).
+It was unveiled by Princess Christian, Queen Victoria’s third daughter, in a ceremony in December 1887.
+Contemporary critics praised the sculpture for being ‘a faithful portrait and a charming work of art.’